jshvarts/ConductorMVP/README.md

 ![Relationship between modules](images/modules.png?raw=true)

-This setup enables you to swap your backend implementation (for instance, migrate to Firebase or Realm) simply by adding a new (or replacing existing) **data** layer module and modifying a dependency in the **app** module.
+This setup enables you to swap your backend implementation (for instance, migrate to Firebase or Realm) simply by replacing your **data** layer module and modifying a dependency in the **app** module.
 If the data layer changes, domain layer is not affected.

 ## Screenshots